TheNani9999/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 Use Bayesian Optimization to iteratively test different Q/R values.
 Select the best-performing parameters.

-## Comparison of Different Q and R Values
-### To understand the effect of different Q and R values, multipliers were introduced.

-Q x 1.5 and R x 0.8
-Faster stabilization, but higher force usage.
-More aggressive control.

-Q x 0.8 and R x 1.5
-Slower stabilization, less control effort.
-More stable, but takes longer to correct deviations.
-These trade-offs demonstrate the importance of proper tuning.

 # Key Findings and Improvements
 ## What’s Improved?
 - Cart and pole stabilize faster with optimized Q and R matrices.
 - Minimal oscillations ensure smooth system behavior.
-- MATLAB simulation validates correctness.

 # Final Thoughts
 This project successfully implements, tunes, and validates an LQR controller for the Cart-Pole system.